-Uninsured and underinsured motorist coverage is designed to help victims of car crashes caused by a person who either doesn’t have an auto insurance policy or has a policy with liability limits that are too low to cover the cost of damages.
-This extra coverage helps pay for the bills associated with the crash that would otherwise be left uncovered.
+UM/UIM coverage is designed to help victims of car crashes caused by a person who either doesn’t have auto insurance or has a policy with liability limits that are too low to cover the cost of personal injury and property damages.
+This additional coverage to your automobile policy helps pay for various bills associated with the crash that would otherwise become considerable out-of-pocket expenses.

 In Kentucky, policyholders can opt out of this coverage by stating so in writing.
 But this isn’t advisable.
 No-fault PIP coverage is only $10,000 total to cover medical expenses and a scant amount of lost wages due to accident recovery.
 You want to make sure you’re protected in the event of more serious circumstances.

 Generally, a UM/UIM policy addition covers the driver and passenger bodily injury that occurred in the insured car at the time of the crash.
 Each carrier’s scope of coverage is different, so discuss it in detail with your insurance representative.

 The limits by law in Kentucky for uninsured and underinsured motorist coverage range anywhere from $25,000 to $1 million.
 Factors for determining the amount of coverage include: